NinjaWeedle/C8SALT/README.txt

  2. Select an option from the menu:
 	1 - RESUME: If you pressed ON to stop C8SALT mid-execution and you haven't cleared the graph screen, you can select this option to pick up where you left off.
 	2 - LOAD FROM LROM: Loads the rom data stored in ROM.
 For info on converting CHIP-8 software for use with C8SALT, see ROM CONVERSION INSTRUCTIONS.
-	3 - SETTINGS: From here, you can enable and disable HLE Text Rendering (0 = on, 1 = off).
-It is recommended that CSE/CE users leave HLE text rendering disabled.
+	3 - SETTINGS: From here, you can enable and disable HLE Text Rendering (0 = on, 1 = off) as well as decide the behavior of FX55/65 (0 = Do not increment I (SCHIP style), 1 = Increment I (VIP/Octo style))
 	4 - EXIT: Exits C8SALT.

 WARNING: IF YOU HAVE XLib OR CELTIC III INSTALLED, YOU MUST DISABLE THEM TO RUN C8SALT!